Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

-UEFI Firmware or Unified Extensible Firmware Interface is a replacement for the increasingly legacy computer BIOS, or Basic Input/Output System.
+UEFI Firmware or Unified Extensible Firmware Interface is a replacement for the increasing legacy computer BIOS, or Basic Input/Output System.

-As computing technology advances, so does the need for improved performance, security, and an ability to cope with increasing/evolving disk capacity.
+As computing technology advances, so does the need for improved performance, security, and an ability to cope with increasing and evolving disk capacity.

-The 'new' firmware delivers these benefits, and more, as you are to discover.
+The 'new' firmware delivers these benefits, and more, as you are about to discover.

 This page provides a basic overview of the new firmware.
 We take a look at its history and how it came to be, the benefits it delivers, and some issues for consideration.

-Originally developed to cope with server technology enhancements, Intel and over 120 other organisations produced firmware to replace the traditional BIOS and overcome its limitations.
+Originally developed to cope with server technology enhancements, Intel and over 120 other organizations produced firmware to replace the traditional BIOS and overcome its limitations.

-These restrictions means the traditional BIOS can only do so much, but also limits technological advancements such as security and disk capacity.
+These restrictions mean the traditional BIOS can only do so much, but also limits technological advancements such as security and disk capacity.

 The time taken by the BIOS to complete tasks such as hardware detection and Power On Self Tests (POST) is shortened by UEFI Firmware.

 The main benefits of UEFI Firmware in my opinion are security and performance.
-Cryptography added to UEFI nearly 10 years ago protects your machines pre-boot process against Bootkit attacks.
+Cryptography added to UEFI protects your machine's pre-boot process against Bootkit attacks.

 In addition to improved start up times and the ability to resume from hibernation much better than before (thus improving response times), UEFI Firmware also supports larger hard disk sizes and memory (RAM) capacity.

-Traditionally to remote access another machine for troubleshooting purposes, the machines Operating System is required to be fully loaded as a pre-requisite.
+Traditionally, to remote access on to another machine for troubleshooting purposes, the machine's Operating System is required to be fully loaded as a prerequisite.

-Traditionally BIOS and Operating System date/time functions are separate.
-With UEFI these options are synchronised which means changing such settings in your O/S are also changed in UEFI.
+Traditionally, BIOS and Operating System date/time functions are separate.
+With UEFI, these options are synchronized, which means changing such settings in your O/S are also changed in UEFI.

 The look and feel of UEFI Firmware varies between providers.
 Some show graphical representations of details such as hardware specifications and operating temperatures.

 Enhanced visual layouts improves understanding about your system.
-Some UEFI firmware is mouse capable, making it easier fir everyday users to navigate the options.
+Some UEFI firmware is mouse capable, making it easier for everyday users to navigate the options.

-Finally with UEFI the traditional BIOS Beep Codes are gone!
-In place are manufacturers extensions that test your computers hardware much better and provide better information about test outcomes/issues.
+Finally, with UEFI, the traditional BIOS Beep Codes are gone!
+In place are manufacturers extensions that test your computer's hardware much better and provide better information about test outcomes and issues.

-Next we look at some of the UEFI issues you need to be aware of.
+Next we look at some UEFI issues you need to be aware of.

 The first thing to mention is the Secure Boot option.
 To prevent Bootkit Attacks from doing damage this option (enabled) prevents your Operating System from loading unless they are authenticated with a secure key loaded into UEFI (Cryptogtaphy-Encryption).